 Each year, approximately 60 children between the ages of 12 months through 7 years old are served in specially designed classrooms housed in Haworth Hall and the Dole Human Development Center.
 The CDC provides a full-day program for toddlers (Sunnyside Toddler Program) and two full-day programs for preschool-age children (Educare I and II programs).
 Both typically developing children and children with diverse abilities, developmental disabilities, language and cultural differences, and who are at-risk for behavioral problems attend these programs.

-Additionally, there are two early intervention and treatment programs: The Kansas Early Autism Program (KEAP), an early intensive behavioral program for young children with autism, and Little Steps ABA Early Intervention Program, a program designed to treat children with intellectual and developmental disabilities who exhibit severe problem behaviors.
+Additionally, there are two early intervention and treatment programs: The Little Steps: Kansas Early Autism Program (KEAP), a comprehensive ABA program for young children with autism, and Little Steps: Early Intervention Program , a program designed to treat children with intellectual and developmental disabilities.

 All classrooms are fully licensed by the Kansas Department of Health and Environment.